theam/eLLMental-kt/website/docs/04_contributing.md

 We're happy to see that you're interested in contributing, that's great!
 In the sections below, you can see how to report bugs or suggest enhancements.

-If your plan is to create a different package or module using Kotlin (like `llmental-core`), you can duplicate the `.kotlin-template` folder and rename it to your package name.
-After that, you'll have to add the package name to the `settings.gradle.kts` file, in the `includes` list.
-This way we will keep the same structure for all of them.

 ## Reporting bugs